SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/managed-availability/managed-availability.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: ceb99e6f-6dca-446d-abfb-3e6fc6a72704
-description: "Learn about monitoring your Exchange 2016 organization to quickly resolve issues for greater availability and reliability."
+description: "Summary: Learn about monitoring your Exchange 2016 organization to quickly resolve issues for greater availability and reliability."
 ---

 # Managed availability

-Learn about monitoring your Exchange 2016 organization to quickly resolve issues for greater availability and reliability.
+ **Summary**: Learn about monitoring your Exchange 2016 organization to quickly resolve issues for greater availability and reliability.

 Ensuring that users have a good email experience has always been the primary objective for messaging system administrators.
 In your Exchange Server 2016 organization, all aspects of the system must be actively monitored and any detected issues must be resolved quickly.
-To achieve this, a feature called Managed Availability provides built-in monitoring and recovery actions that preserve the end-user experience.
+To achieve this, a feature called  *Managed Availability*  provides built-in monitoring and recovery actions that preserve the end-user experience.

 ## Managed Availability

-Managed availability, also known as Active Monitoring or Local Active Monitoring, is the integration of built-in monitoring and recovery actions with the Exchange high availability platform.
+Managed availability, also known as  *Active Monitoring*  or  *Local Active Monitoring*  , is the integration of built-in monitoring and recovery actions with the Exchange high availability platform.
 It's designed to detect and recover from problems as soon as they occur and are discovered by the system.
 Unlike previous external monitoring solutions and techniques for Exchange, managed availability doesn't try to identify or communicate the root cause of an issue.
 It's instead focused on recovery aspects that address three key areas of the user experience:

-- **Availability** Can users access the service?
+- **Availability**: Can users access the service?

-- **Latency** How is the experience for users?
+- **Latency**: How is the experience for users?

-- **Errors** Are users able to accomplish what they want?
+- **Errors**: Are users able to accomplish what they want?

 Managed availability provides a native health monitoring and recovery solution.
 It moves away from monitoring individual separate slices of the system to monitoring the end-to-end user experience, and protecting the end user's experience through recovery-oriented actions.